+[Part 3 inserted in Gazette13 Dec 2002 p.
+5794-5.]

 Part 4 — Interpretation

+[Heading inserted in Gazette 2 Feb 1996 p.
+393.]

 In this Schedule —

 “Code abattoir” means an abattoir which complies with (or in the case of an abattoir not yet in operation, which will, when in operation, comply with) the Australian Code of Practice for Construction and Equipment of Abattoirs 1986 published by the Commonwealth Department of Primary Industry;